Powdery Mildew

 Apple scab lesions occur on leaves, petioles, blossoms, sepals, fruit, pedicels, and less frequently, on young shoots and bud scales.
 The first lesions …

-What is 'Golden Delicious' necrotic leaf blotch, and how do I identify and manage the disease?
+What is Brooks spot, and how do I identify and manage the disease?

 Powdery mildew on apple is a fungus disease caused by Podosphaera leucotricha.
 It can be a persistent disease of susceptible apple cultivars wherever apples are grown.
 It is the only fungal apple disease that is capable of infecting without wetting from rain or dew.
 Mildew severity and the need for control measures are related to cultivar susceptibility and intended fruit market.
-For more information and images, read this article on Powdery Mildew on apple trees.
+More information, complete with images and tables of cultivar susceptibility and resistance, is available in this article on …